wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 4. Jump-list menus give you access to most common actions without changing your iControlWP context.

 == Changelog ==

+= 2.2 =

+* ADDED: Ability to add a site to an iControlWP account from within the WordPress site itself
+* ADDED: Support for the underConstruction plugin to ensure we by-pass any redirection.

 = 2.1 =